Nature walks help these 'bears' connect in a safe space | CBC News

 Alex Johnston started the "Outdoor Bears" group, as they call themselves, five years ago to meet others who enjoy outdoor activities.

 It started with regular outings to skate on the Rideau Canal.
-But when COVID hit, the group started to serve another purpose.
+But when the COVID-19 pandemic hit, the group started to serve another purpose.

 "People realized they had less social activities and this is one of the few ways that they could feel safe with strangers," explained Johnston.

-"That became very, very popular," Johnston said, with up to 20 men joining every week, so the group decided to keep them going year-round.
+"That became very, very popular," Johnston said.
+With up to 20 men joining every week, the group decided to keep them going year-round.

 "It's one of those things that you only realize afterward what a good idea it is," he said.